 - The larger the shower head the more output of water.
 Large rain drench showerheads are notoriously intensive in their water use.

 - What sort of boiler do you have and does it have a hot or cold water storage tank.

 - In properties where there are multiple people with multiple bathrooms a water storage tank is often enough to warrant a smaller unit.
 Storage tanks act as a buffer meaning the Halcyan can cope with the higher demand.

 So what would a property look like that would need a larger unit?
 Anything with 5 or more bathrooms and people to use them is always worth looking into.
 Multiple rain drench showers with large demand are also something to be aware of.
 But even in the cases listed there can be instances where a smaller unit may be better.
 For this reason the H2o18 is not available for direct purchase off of the shop, so that we can ensure you are getting the best system for your property.

 Our H2o9 ‘Favourite’ can cope with a lot of demand, as such it tends to be the go-to even in cases where you might think a larger unit would be best.
 With our system it is always better to start small.
 If you do find your property warrants a larger unit you can always swap them out.
-The best thing to do if you’re unsure is to get in touch with us directly and we can help you decide!
+If in doubt, why not use our product selector using the link below!